-- (4)If a vacancy occurs in the office of President and that of Deputy President or where the Deputy President is unable to act, the Speaker of the National Assembly shall act as President. - (5) Where a vacancy occurs in the circumstances contemplated by clause (3), an election to the office of President shall be held within sixty days of a Speaker assuming the office of President. - (6) A person who assumes the office of President under this Article shall, unless otherwise removed from office under this Constitution, hold office until a fresh election is held and the newly elected President assumes office.
+- (3) Where4)If a vacancy occurs in the office of State-President and that of Deputy State-President or where the Deputy State-President is unable to act, the Speaker of the National Assembly shall act as State President or, if for any reason the Speaker of the National Assembly is unable to act, the Speaker of the Senate shall act as State President.
+President. - (45) Where a vacancy occurs in the circumstances contemplated by clause (3), an election to the office of State-President shall be held within sixty days of a Speaker assuming the office of State President. - $(\underline{56})$ A person who assumes the office of State-President under this Article shall, unless otherwise removed from office under this Constitution, act in that hold office until a fresh election is held and the newly elected State-President assumes office.

-Prerogative of mercy
+Presidential powerPrerogative of mercy

-- 129. (1) There shall be a prerogative of mercy which shall be exercised on the petition of any person by the President in accordance with the advice of the Advisory Committee referred to in clause (2). - (2) There shall be an Advisory Committee on the Prerogative of Mercy, which shall consist of- - (a) the Attorney-General; - (b) the Cabinet Secretary responsible for correctional services; and - (c) at least five other members, not being persons in public service or holding state office, as may be prescribed by an Act of Parliament. - (3) An Act of Parliament shall provide for- - (a) the tenure of the members of the Advisory Committee; - (b) the procedure of the Advisory Committee; and - (c) criteria that shall be applied by the Advisory Committee in formulating its advice. - (4) In exercise of the prerogative powers conferred by clause (1), the President may- - (a) grant to a person convicted of an offence a pardon, either free or subject to conditions; - (b) postpone, either for a specified period or indefinitely, the carrying out of a punishment; - (c) substitute a less severe form of punishment for a punishment; or - (d) remit the whole or part of a punishment.
+- 168129.
+(1) There shall be a powerprerogative of mercy which shall be exercised on the petition of any person by the State President in accordance with the advice of the Advisory Committee referred to in clause (2). - (2) There shall be an Advisory Committee on the Presidential PowerPrerogative of Mercy, which shall consist of- - (a) the Attorney-General; - (b) the MinisterCabinet Secretary responsible for correctional services; and - (c) at least five other members, not being persons in public service or holding state office, as may be prescribed by an Act of Parliament. - (3) An Act of Parliament shall provide for- - (a) the tenure of the members of the Advisory Committee; - (b) the procedure of the Advisory Committee; and - (c) criteria that shall be applied by the Advisory Committee in formulating its advice. - (4) In exercise of the prerogative powers conferred by clause (1), the State President may- - (a) grant to a person convicted of an offence a pardon, either free or subject to conditions; - (b) postpone, either for a specified period or indefinitely, the carrying out of a punishment; - (c) substitute a less severe form of punishment for a punishment; or - (d) remit the whole or part of a punishment.

-(5) The Advisory Committee may take into account the views of the victims of the offence in respect of which it is considering recommending the exercise of the power of mercy by the President.
+(5) The Advisory Committee may take into account the views of the victims of the offence in respect of which it is considering recommending the exercise of the power of mercy by the State President.

-Office of Deputy President
+Office of Deputy State-President

-- 130. (1) There shall be a Deputy President of the Republic. - (2) Each candidate in a presidential election shall nominate a person who is qualified for nomination for election as President, as a candidate for Deputy President. - (3) For the purposes of clause (2), there shall be no separate nomination process for the Deputy President and Article 120(1)(d) shall not apply to a candidate for Deputy President. - (4) The Independent Electoral and Boundaries Commission shall not conduct a separate election for the Deputy President but shall declare the candidate nominated by the person who is elected as the President to be elected as the Deputy President. - (5) The swearing in of the Deputy President-elect shall be before the Chief Justice and in public. - (6) The Deputy President-elect assumes office by taking and subscribing- - (a) the oath or affirmation of allegiance; and - (b) the oath or affirmation for the execution of the functions of office.
+- 169130.
+(1) There shall be a Deputy State-President of the Republic. - (2) Each candidate in a presidential election shall nominate a person, duly who is qualified for nomination for election as State President, as a candidate for Deputy State President. - (3) For the purposes of clause (2), there shall be no separate nomination process for the Deputy President and Article 120(1)(d) shall not apply to a candidate for Deputy President. - (4) The Independent Electoral and Boundaries Commission shall not conduct a separate election for the Deputy State President but shall declare the candidate nominated by the person who is elected as the State President to be elected as the Deputy State President. - (4(5) The swearing in of the Deputy State-President-elect shall be before the Chief Justice or in the absence of the Chief Justice, the Deputy Chief Justice and in public. - (5(6)The Deputy-State President-elect assumes office by taking and subscribing- - (a) the oath or affirmation of allegiance; and - (b) the oath or affirmation for the execution of the functions of office.